aliqasemzadeh/getpaint/README.md

 ## Plugins

-Also we help you to find plugin for Paint.net
+Also, we help you find plugin for Paint.net